newville/wxmplot/doc/comparisons.rst

 That is either 4 or 6 lines of code instead of 20 for the PyQt example.
 That difference matters, especially the stated goal of "exploratory data analysis".
-In addition, the data in the `wxmplot` examples is not buried in the initialization of the main Window as it is in the pythonguis example.
-That is bad code design and disappointing to see in a tutorial.
-None of the plots shown in the pythonguis pages have axes labeled, which is another significant problem for the display of scientific data.
+As above, burying the data in the initialization method of a main window is not horrible code design and especially disappointing to see in a tutorial, but makes exploratory data analysis very hard.

+In addition, the plot in the pythonguis example does not have axes labeled.
+This is a very serious problem for the display of scientific data.
 Axes should be labeled.

 With `wxmplot`, the resulting plot looks like: